raeman21/triangle-tracker/README.md

 {The application has three input tabs where when values are inputted and button clicked, it would tell whether an equilateral, scalene, Isosceles, or not a triangle at all}
 ## Link to live site on github
 {https://raeman21.github.io/triangle-tracker/.}
+## Setup/Installation Requirements
+*Click on the application
+*wait for the page to open
+*once open input desired values into fields provided *click the button provided
+*you should get information on the properties of the triangle *if three sides are equal it should alert Equilateral *if two sides are equal it should alert Isosceles
+*if no sides are equal but the sum of any two sides are greater then the third it should alert Scalene *if the sum of any two sides are equal or less than the third side, it should return not a triangle.
+{server is needed to run the application.
+App depends on google fonts api and jquery cdn, to run }
 ## BDD implementation
 var triangleTracker = function() {